rchrdl/gitpractice/README.md

 $ git diff (show the changes)
-$ git status
+1. $ git status
-$ git add -A
+2. $ git add -A
-$ git status
+3. $ git status
-$ git commit -m "Message"
+4. $ git commit -m "Message"
-$ git pull origin master (pull any changes that have been made since the last time that we pulled from the repository, just to make sure it's up-to-date)
+5. $ git pull origin master (pull any changes that have been made since the last time that we pulled from the repository, just to make sure it's up-to-date)
-$ git push origin master (push to master branch)
+6. $ git push origin master (push to master branch)

 ### Add .gitignore
-$ touch .gitignore
+1. $ touch .gitignore
-open .gitignoore file with a text editor and add files we want to ignore: *.log
+2. open .gitignoore file with a text editor and add files we want to ignore: *.log
-$ git add -A
+3. $ git add -A
-$ git commit -m "Added ignore file"
+4. $ git commit -m "Added ignore file"

 ### Branches
-$ git branch branch-name
+1. $ git branch branch-name
-$ git branch (show all the branches / branch names)
+2. $ git branch (show all the branches / branch names)
-$ git checkout branch-name (move to this branch) make changes in the files in this branch then:
+3. $ git checkout branch-name (move to this branch)
+4. make changes in the files in this branch then:
-$ git status
+5. $ git status
-$ git add -A
+6. $ git add -A
-$ git commit -m "Message"
+7. $ git commit -m "Message"

 ### Push Branch to Remote Repository
-$git push -u origin branchname (the -u will associate the branchname so next time we pull and push we just call git pull and git pull)
+1. $git push -u origin branchname (the -u will associate the branchname so next time we pull and push we just call git pull and git pull)
-$git branch -A
+2. $git branch -A

-### Merge
+### Merge Branch
-Merge branch
-$ git checkout master (go to master branch)
+1. $ git checkout master (go to master branch)
-$ git pull origin master
+2. $ git pull origin master
-$ git branch --merged (check the branches that we've merged in so far)
+3. $ git branch --merged (check the branches that we've merged in so far)
-$ git merge branchname
+4. $ git merge branchname
-$ git push origin master
+5. $ git push origin master

 ### Delete Branch
-$ git branch (first make sure the branch is merged)
+1. $ git branch (first make sure the branch is merged)
-$ git branch -d branchname
+2. $ git branch -d branchname

-### Dlete Branch from the Remote Repository
+### Delete Branch from the Remote Repository
-$ git push origin --delete branchname
+1. $ git push origin --delete branchname